idaholab/moose/modules/tensor_mechanics/doc/content/source/kernels/lagrangian/UpdatedLagrangianRZStressDivergence.md

-# TotalLagrangianRZStressDivergence
+# UpdatedLagrangianRZStressDivergence

-!syntax description /Kernels/TotalLagrangianRZStressDivergence
+!syntax description /Kernels/UpdatedLagrangianRZStressDivergence

 ## Description

-The `TotalLagrangianRZStressDivergence` derives from `TotalLagrangianStressDivergence` and redefines the gradient operator in axisymmetric RZ coordinates.
+The `UpdatedLagrangianRZStressDivergence` derives from `UpdatedLagrangianStressDivergence` and redefines the gradient operator in axisymmetric RZ coordinates.

 In cylindrical coordinates, the gradient operator (with respect to the reference coordinates) is given as